clearlinux/clear-linux-documentation/source/guides/clear/k8s-migration.rst

 #.
 Upgrade Additional Control Nodes to 1.18.15

-#.
    In multi-node control plane, verify all the control plane nodes are updated prior to upgrading the worker nodes/SUTs.

 #.
 Upgrade Other Nodes to 1.18.15

-   a.
    For each of the other nodes:

+   a.
 Update |CL| to the latest release to update the kubernetes version.

       .. code-block:: bash